bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 developed for the [Visual Studio Code](https://code.visualstudio.com) editor to decouple code editing and presentation from language-specific actions.

-Language-specific actions, such as: auto-completion, refactoring, hovering and navigation, that used to be the purview of heavyweight [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) are now available to LSP-capable editors when associated with an appropriate language server.
-LSP transfers the responsibility of such language-specific actions out of the editor to an independent language server.
+Language-specific actions, such as: auto-completion, hovering and navigation, that used to be the purview of heavyweight [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) are now available to LSP-capable editors when associated with an appropriate LSP-compliant language server.
+LSP transfers the responsibility of such language-specific actions out of the editor to a vendor-agnostic language server that runs as a separate background process on the host.

 As an open JSON-RPC-based standard, LSP now has multi-vendor support which has rapidly lead to the development of numerous [language